Published on August 31st, 2018 | by Alyssa Daniells0

 Sounds weird?
 Let me explain.
 Airplanes are dry and it’s essential to stay hydrated to avoid headaches, lethargy and dry skin.
 Since customs will not permit you to cross with any liquids over 100 mL (a standard plastic water bottle is 500 mL), you’re stuck buying overpriced bottles of water on the other side of the gate.
-Bring an empty water bottle to fill once you’re past customs.
-I do this for flights out of Canada, however if you are concerned about the tap water quality at the airport from which you are flying, then bottled water is the way to go.
-Having a large bottle with you ensures you remain hydrated, rather than waiting for the flight attendant to fill your tiny cup.
+Bring an empty, reusable bottle to fill once you’re past customs.
+I do this for flights out of Canada, however, if you are concerned about the tap water quality at the airport from which you are flying, then bottled water is the way to go.
+Having a large, eco-friendly bottle with you ensures you remain hydrated, rather than waiting for the flight attendant to fill your tiny cup.

 2. Veggies & Dip